Rate this page:

 Copy the HTTPS URL from the ngrok output into the in the .
 The URL contains a random ID followed by the ngrok domain.
 For example, .

-In this section, you'll deploy a Forge app that calls the local HTTP server over the internet via the ngrok tunnel to connect to your local Connect app.
+With a running local HTTP server, you'll deploy a Forge app that calls back over the internet via the ngrok tunnel connecting to your local Connect app.

 Register the sample app by running: